-Grand Junction, Colo. - Outdoor enthusiasts and experts alike have described the Grand Valley as a mecca for Colorado hiking and biking.
+Grand Junction, Colo. - Outdoor enthusiasts and experts alike have described the Grand Junction area as a mecca for Colorado hiking and biking.
 With more than 150 hiking trails and more than 500 miles of single-track and multi-use trails, the challenge becomes selection and preference.

 How to choose?
 Barb Bowman, Division Manager for the Grand Junction Visitor and Convention Bureau offers some suggestions on how visitors can find the right trail for them - close-in or more remote, short or long, on foot or on a bike.

 - In town.

 The relatively flat Colorado Riverfront Trail meanders for more than 18 miles through the City of Grand Junction, past picnic grounds, botanical gardens, protected wetlands and a fishing pier.
 The trail is popular with walkers as well as mountain and road cyclists.

 - Up high.